Debunking Myths Of Cervical Cancer And HPV

 Myth: Cervical Cancer is always fatal

-Fact: The five year survival rate of early stage Cervical Cancer (Stage 0 to stage 1A) is 93%.
-The earlier this cancer is detected the higher the curative rate and can provide quality life to patients with Cervical Cancer.
-It is therefore important that every sexually active woman follows cervical cancer screening recommendations (Pap test, HPV test).
-This can drastically bring down the cancer burden among women and provide every woman the chance to have a cancer free life.
+Fact: The five-year survival rate of early-stage Cervical Cancer survival rate (Stage 0 to stage 1A) is 93%.
+The earlier this cancer is detected the higher the curative rate and can provide quality life to patients.
+It is therefore important that every sexually active woman follows cervical cancer screening recommendations (Pap Smear test, HPV test).
+This can drastically bring down the cancer burden among women and provide every woman with the chance to have a cancer-free life.

 Myth: Cervical Cancer Can Spread through Sexual Contact and is contagious

 Fact: If you are a sexually active woman, it is likely that you may have come in contact with HPV at least once in your lifetime.
-Human bodies are capable of doing incredible things and a strong immune system may most often be able to fight-off this virus.
+Human bodies are capable of doing incredible things and a strong immune system may most often be able to fight off this virus.
 In women above 30 years in comparison to younger women, it may take longer to fight-off this virus.
-Hence, a HPV co-testing is after recommended to check for HPV risk.
-For vast majority of women, the HPV virus may simply go away and may not stay for life.
+Hence, an HPV co-testing is after recommended to check for HPV risk.
+For the vast majority of women, the HPV virus may simply go away and may not stay for life.

-Fact: In cases where a radical hysterectomy is needed, it involves the removal of entire uterus-the body and cervix), the ligaments surrounding the cervix, and the upper vagina.
-This does not involve the removal of ovaries the hormone secreting organs and hence younger women undergoing radical hysterectomy will not need Hormone Replacement Therapy (HRT).
+Fact: In cases where a radical hysterectomy is needed, it involves the removal of the entire uterus-the body and cervix), the ligaments surrounding the cervix, and the upper vagina.
+This does not involve the removal of ovaries the hormone-secreting organs and hence younger women undergoing radical hysterectomy will not need Hormone Replacement Therapy (HRT).

 Myth: A normal Pap test means women are free of Cancers of the reproductive organs.